synapsecns/sanguine/services/scribe/cmd/cmd.md

 - `txSender(tx_hash, chain_id)`

-A full list can be found at graphql/server/graph/schema/queries.graphql
+A full list can be found at <a href="./graphql/server/graph/schema/queries.graphql">graphql/server/graph/schema/queries.graphql</a>

 ### Scribe Indexer
 Scribe indexer supports indexing on any number of contracts on any chain.
 For each contract Scribe indexes from the specified start of the contract from the config.
-Scribe stores every log, receipt, tx, and timestamp for every event until it reaches the specified livefill thereshold where it will then continue to index events as they occur in real time.
+Scribe stores every log, receipt, tx, and timestamp for every event until it reaches the specified livefill threshold where it will then continue to index events as they occur in real time.
 For reorg protection, Scribe does not store any events that are more than the specified number of confirmations from the chain tip into its primary tables.
 Scribe stores "unconfirmed" events near the tip of the chain in separate and transient tables.
-Scribe server has built in queries to query both the primary (confirmed) and transient (unconfirmed) tables at the same time if realtime data needed for quering or streaming.
+The Scribe server has built in queries to query both the primary (confirmed) and transient (unconfirmed) tables at the same time if realtime data needed for querying or streaming.

 ## Usage